AutomatedLab/AutomatedLab/Help/Wiki/SampleScripts/Scenarios/en-us/WindowsAdminCenter-OnPrem.md

 $role = Get-LabMachineRoleDefinition -Role WindowsAdminCenter <#-Properties @{
     # Optional, defaults to 443
     Port = 8080
-    # Optional, indicates that the developer mode should be enabled, i.e. to develop extensions
-    EnableDevMode   = 'True'
     # Optional, defaults to all lab VMs except the WAC host.
 Needs to be JSON string!
     ConnectedNode = '["WACHO1","WACHO3"]'
 }#>